-Cal Bomar helps clients in conservation easement IRS audits, Tax Court, penalty abatement and promoter responsibility to pay damages caused to their clients.
+Cal Bomar helps clients in syndicated conservation easement IRS audits, Tax Court, penalty abatement and promoter responsibility to pay damages caused to their clients.
 While most other tax attorneys who do conservation easement tax cases represent promoters (and the partnerships they created), our firm only represents investors who purchased interests in the easements.
 Some of the parties who may have been involved in syndicated conservation easement deals that flag audit and other investigations include:

 - Aprio, LLP f/k/a Habif, Arogeti & Wynne, LLP

 - Strategic Group / (Ricky Novak & James Freeman)

 - Inland Capital (Jack Fisher / Agee, Fisher, Barrett, LLC)